astrosquid/basekeep/README.md

 🏰 A file driven utility for maintaining your PostgreSQL database through version control.

 ## Purpose
 basekeep is intended to make database structure maintainance easy.
 Databases are difficult to edit consistently because they are not tracked by version control.
 Therefore, basekeep will make changes to a database by using a file tree as a reference.
+It is only UNIX compatible, and does not have a Windows port planned.

 **⚠️ Warning:** basekeep will also destroy things that are no longer represented in the file structure. **It is highly recommended to obtain a pg_dump of your entire database before running basekeep against it.**